OpenMage/magento-lts/dev/openmage/README.md

 $ docker-compose exec mysql mysql
 ```

+Environment Variables
+---

+You can override some defaults using environment variables defined in a file that you must create at `dev/openmage/.env`.

+- `HOST_NAME=your-preferred-hostname`
+  - `openmage-7f000001.nip.io` is used by default to resolve to `127.0.0.1`.
+See nio.io for more info.
+- `HOST_PORT=8888`
+   - `80` is used by default
+- `ADMIN_EMAIL`
+- `ADMIN_USERNAME`
+- `ADMIN_PASSWORD`

 Wiping
 ---

-If you want to start fresh, wipe out your installation with the following:
+If you want to start fresh, wipe out your installation with the following command:

 ```
-$ docker-compose down --volumes
+$ docker-compose down --volumes && rm -f ../../app/etc/local.xml
-$ rm ../../app/etc/local.xml
 ```

 Building